From Solo Tool to Team Infrastructure: Scaling Gluon for Production

 - Supervision design: Setting policies, guardrails, and exit conditions

 Gluon is open source under the MIT license: github.com/carrotly-ai/gluon-agent.
 Version 0.8.0, Python 3.12+, Docker-deployable, 80+ REST endpoints, 40+ chat tools, 50+ CLI commands.
-We didn't want to build this behind a SaaS paywall.
+I didn't want to build this behind a SaaS paywall.
 Teams should own their orchestrator.

 If you're running Claude agents today, fork Gluon.
 Modify it.
 Make it yours.
-The agent-orchestrator pattern is foundational infrastructure for the next era of software engineering.

 Series Navigation